YahooArchive/mojito/docs/dev_guide/topics/mojito_yui_config.rst

 Getting YUI to Your Application
 ===============================

-Your application can get YUI using the methods below.
-Your application can also be configured to use any combination of the methods to load YUI modules.
+Your application can use the methods and any combination of the methods below to load YUI modules.

 - Use the YUI version that comes with Mojito.
 - Get YUI from the YUI CDN.